-Survey results imply that Office Managers of Medical Offices deploy a substantial tool kit of skills at work.
-Most notably, skills in Operations Management, Human Resources, Employee Relations, and Accounts Payable are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
-Skills that seem to negatively impact pay include Medicaid & Medicare Billing, Scheduling, and Medical Records.
-Skill sets containing Scheduling also tend to include Electronic Medical Records (EMR).
-Most people skilled in Office Management are similarly competent in Billing, Electronic Medical Records (EMR), and Insurance.
+Office Managers of Medical Offices seem to require a rather large skill set.
+Most notably, skills in Human Resources, Operations Management, Employee Relations, and Accounts Payable are correlated to pay that is above average, with boosts between 5 percent and 12 percent.
+At the other end of the pay range are skills like Medicaid & Medicare Billing, Medical Records, and Scheduling.
+The majority of those who know Office Management also know Billing, Electronic Medical Records (EMR), and Insurance.
+Most people skilled in Scheduling are similarly competent in Electronic Medical Records (EMR).

 Pay by Experience Level for Office Manager, Medical Office

 Pay by Experience for an Office Manager, Medical Office has a positive trend.
 An entry-level Office Manager, Medical Office with less than 5 years of experience can expect to earn an average total compensation of $39,000 based on 392 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 An Office Manager, Medical Office with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $41,000 based on 380 salaries.
 An experienced Office Manager, Medical Office which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $45,000 based on 396 salaries.
 An Office Manager, Medical Office with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $49,000 based on 215 salaries.

 Pay Difference by Location